 755 E. Flamingo Rd.Las Vegas, NV

-Neon Museum This is seriously one of the most cool places in Vegas.
+This is seriously one of the coolest places in Vegas.
 It’s a non-profit neon boneyard where old Vegas signs of a glittering past have gone to glow away their final days.
 All tours are guided, but the information you receive is top notch, plus they give you time to wander around and take photos.
 Have you ever wondered what happened to the amazing Stardust or Aladdin hotel neon signs from the last Vegas trip you took in the 90s?
 Look no further because they are some of the highlights of the museum.
 This place can book up days in advance, so buy your tickets as early as possible, it’s worth it!
 I recommend booking the night or evening tour, so you can see the signs glow.
-They also allow pre booked photo shoots for some amazing wedding photos or if you’re just a photography junkie.
+They also allow pre-booked photo shoots for some amazing wedding photos or if you’re just a photography junkie.

 Most Days 11am-11pm

 1610 E Tropicana Ave, Las Vegas, NV

 Ran out of cash?
 You swear you have a ton of money, but it’s all tied up in the Bitcoins at the moment.
 Your friends or the person you’re trying to buy a drink for may not believe you, but prove them wrong, with a quick easy withdraw from a Coin Cloud ATM.
 Coin Cloud has 6 locations in Vegas including 2 in Downtown Las Vegas.